polterguy/phosphorusfive/plugins/extras/p5.mime/README.md

 ### The Multipart type dissected

-A multipart MIME type is special.
-First of all, because it can contain multiple children MIME entities.
-Secondly because it can be cryptographically signed, and encrypted.
-In addition, a multipart can optionally contain a *[preamble]* and an *[epilogue]*.
+A multipart MIME type is special, since it can contain multiple children MIME entities, in addition to a *[preamble]* and an *[epilogue]*.
 To create a basic multipart, with two children MIME entities, having a preamble and an epilogue, could be done like this.

 ```
 p5.mime.create